What Counts as Excessive Force by a Police Officer?

 Legal Remedies for Victims of Police Misconduct

-Legal remedies available to victims of police misconduct include filing complaints, pursuing civil lawsuits, and seeking criminal charges against offending officers.
+Legal remedies for victims of police misconduct include filing complaints, bringing civil rights lawsuits, and seeking criminal charges against offending officers.
+Victims can file a personal injury claim against officers.
+Loved ones can file a wrongful death lawsuit for the unlawful use of lethal force.

 As in all legal matters, the more documentation you have to support your claim, the better.
 Document everything you can.
 Whether you use your cell phone to record a traffic stop incident or write everything down after experiencing police misconduct, your documentation will help.
 It can also be a powerful tool in police accountability.